 Long-term career pathing

-One of the most important parts of performance management is getting a clear picture of where the employee hopes to move their career.
+One of the most important parts of performance management is understanding the employee hopes to move their career in the future.
 This can mean rising vertically through the company or perhaps integrating new skills and knowledge with non-linear pathing.
 Setting a career path doesn’t have to dictate every move the employee makes, but it can help clarify decisions about leadership roles, training opportunities, and even the types of projects assigned to the employee.